aayudh454/Ecological-gnomics/Lab notebook.md

 # Ecological Genomics Lab notebook

 ## Author: Aayudh Das
-## Ecological Genomics:

-## We are going to discuss various aspects of Transcriptomics
+### We are going to discuss various aspects of Transcriptomics

 ### Date started: (2017-01-18)
 ### Date end:   (2017-05-02)